 - Turning the calculator on and off

-- Using the keyboard
+- ▶ Using the keyboard

 - ▶ Using the menus

-- Setting the mode of the calculator
+- ▶ Setting the mode of the calculator

-- Using the Catalog
+- ▶ Using the Catalog

-The TI-83 and TI-83 Plus graphics calculators are loaded with many useful features.
-With them, you can graph and investigate functions, parametric equations, polar equations, and sequences.
+The TI-84 graphing calculator is loaded with many useful features.
+With them, you can construct and investigate geometric figures.
+You can graph and investigate functions, parametric equations, polar equations, and sequences.
 You can use them to analyze statistical data and to manipulate matrices.
 You can even use them to calculate mortgage payments.

-But if you've never used a graphics calculator before, you may at first find it a bit intimidating.
+But if you've never used a graphing calculator before, you may at first find it a bit intimidating.
 After all, it contains about two dozen menus, many of which contain three or four submenus.
 But it's really not that hard to get used to using the calculator.
 After you get familiar with what the calculator is capable of doing, finding the menu that houses the command you need is quite easy.
 And you have this book to help you along the way.